 Day 2: Istanbul

-- Today your guide will meet you at your hotel, and you will will first visit the Hagia Sophia to explore it's incredible architecture and remarkable story.
+- Today your guide will meet you at your hotel, and you will first visit the Hagia Sophia to explore it's incredible architecture and remarkable story.

 - Later you will also visit one of the Ottoman Empire’s greatest architectural achievements: the Blue Mosque.